 For example, if the meal costs 67 CHF, it is common to round it up to 70 CHF.
 Or if it costs CHF 94 and you give a CHF 100 bill, you can let the waiter keep the change.
 Most servers come with a big black leather wallet full of change.
 After they give you the bill, you can immediately give the amount that you want to pay.
 They will be very thankful before giving you your change.
 Again, it is not expected, but very much appreciated.
 Especially when services are right or you are impressed by the service provider, you can tip a little extra.

 For those who want to save money, check out the restaurant’s daily menu (Tagesmenu in German, menu de jour in French).
 This is served during lunchtime from noon until 2 pm and normally commands a reasonable price.
 They also have a variety of house wines (Offener Wein in German, vin ouvert in French).
 Restaurants also typically half portions (or three-fourths of an adult portion) for children, if not have a separate children’s menu.
 Children’s portions also command a lower price and sometimes come with free ice cream.

 Bars are open from morning to midnight and offer some food and drinks (alcoholic and non-alcoholic).
 Cafés, on the other hand, do not sell alcoholic drinks.

 In Swiss bars, normally you don’t pay as you are served drinks.
 The bill comes at the end of the evening including all the drinks ordered throughout the evening.
 From the total bill, you can do the same practice as mentioned for restaurants.
-Rounding up to the nearest full digit, 5, or 10 Swiss Francs will be appreciated, especially for waiting staff who always promptly brought you a beer.
+Rounding up to the nearest full digit, 5, or 10 Swiss Francs will be appreciated, especially for the waiting staff who always promptly bring you a beer.